Canine Enforcement Unit

 The canine teams currently train a minimum of eight hours per week with the surrounding agencies to help maintain their proficiency.

 In addition to assisting with normal patrol duties, the Canine Unit is frequently called upon to assist other officers on all types of searches.
 They may be used in vehicle and foot pursuits to locate fleeing suspects and for containment.
-They also conduct demonstrations within the community for schools, community groups, and service clubs.
+They also conduct demonstrations within the community for schools, and community groups.